Cytomegalovirus (Amniotic Fluid)

 If your results are positive, your newborn will be given either a saliva swab or urine

-culture test within the first two to three weeks of life.
+culture test within the first 2 to 3 weeks of life.
 If your newborn tests positive

 for CMV, your child's healthcare provider will closely watch the baby's hearing, vision,